fredlcore/BSB-LAN/HOWTO.md

   `EthernetServer server(80);`
 - Pin assigment of the BSB adapter
   `BSB bus(68,69);`
+- Bus protocol (default is 0 for BSB, change here to 1 for LPB or use URL command /P0 and /P1 to switch accordingly.
+  `uint8_t bus_type = bus.setBusType(0);`
 - Activate the usage of the passkey functionality (see below)
   `#define PASSKEY  "1234"`
 - BSB address (default is 0x06=RGT1, but can be overwritten in the bus initialization)